Billynom8/DepthCrafter_GUI_Seg/README.md

 [GUI based on enoky/DepthCrafter](https://github.com/enoky/DepthCrafter) [Main code contributer Gemini 2.5](https://aistudio.google.com/)

+---

+# 📦 DepthCrafter_GUI_Seg Installer

+> ⚠️ **Do not run the installer from inside the cloned repository.**
+> The installer itself is responsible for cloning the repository correctly.

+---

 ## 🔆 Introduction
 🤗 If you find DepthCrafter useful, **please help ⭐ this repo**, which is important to Open-Source projects.
 Thanks!